jorbelca/testingTransformers/readme.md

 # Testing Tranformers

-This is a simple frontend application that provides three main functionalities:

-1. **Image Analysis**: Analyzes and describes the content of an uploaded image.
-2. **Text Sentiment Analysis**: Analyzes the sentiment (positive, negative, or neutral) of a given text.
-3. **YouTube Comment Sentiment Analysis**: Analyzes the sentiment of the comments on a specified YouTube video.

-With this project i tried to test the capabilities of integrating AI models in the frontend using the Transformers library.
+With this project I tried to test the capabilities of integrating AI models in the frontend using the Transformers library.
 By leveraging these models, you can provide advanced functionalities directly in the browser without relying on a backend server.

 ## Features